Jesselyn Radack: Justice Department actions against Radack

 The Department of Justice notified Radack that the criminal investigation was closed on September 11, 2003.
 On October 31, 2003, the Department of Justice's Office of Professional Responsibility (OPR) sent letters to the bar associations of the two jurisdictions in which she was licensed to practice law referring her for a possible ethics violation.
 The referrals proposed that in disclosing the emails she may have knowingly revealed information protected by attorney-client privilege.
 There is disagreement about whether the government or the public is the client of government attorneys.
 Radack bypassed that issue by invoking the Whistleblower Protection Act (WPA), which she argues provides the legal basis for an exception to attorney-client privilege, i.e., for disclosure when permitted or authorized by law.
 The Justice Department responded that the WPA may not apply to former employees, and that it does not authorize any disclosure, only prevents retaliatory personnel actions for certain disclosures.

-OPR did not follow its own policies in making the referrals, according to Radack, including in not allowing her to formally respond to its findings.
-She has contrasted the way she was treated by the Department of Justice and the way the department attorneys who authored the memos giving a purported legal basis for waterboarding and other controversial interrogation methods were treated.
+Radack has contrasted the way she was treated by the Department of Justice and the way the department attorneys who authored the memos giving a purported legal basis for waterboarding and other controversial interrogation methods were treated.

-There was never any serious investigation of how Radack's emails disappeared from the PRAO file, she believes, a conclusion reached in part because no investigator questioned her about it.
-She says the OIG told her attorney they had "looked into" her allegations and they were "not going to pursue it".

 The criminal investigation and subsequent ethics referrals prevented Radack from finding suitable work as an attorney for years, she says.
 The Maryland Bar dismissed the referral February 23, 2005.
 At the District of Columbia Bar, the referral was not resolved until 2011.